12 min read Personal Development

 🎯 Identity-Based Habits

-Don't focus on what you want to achieve.
-Focus on who you want to become.
+Don't focus on what I want to achieve.
+Focus on who I want to become.
 Instead of "I want to read more," think "I am a reader."

 Example: "I am someone who prioritizes health" vs "I want to lose 20 pounds"